emidah/BFPortalUnleashed/README.md

+# This is an updated fork of Ludonope/BFPortalUnleashed -> Sploric/BFPortalUnleashed

+This fork just adds support for new blocks.
+The working plugin address is https://www.emildahlberg.com/BFPortalUnleashed/dist/manifest.json

+Below is the original readme with the plugin link changed.

 # Not maintained anymore

 This is BF2042 and the game refuses to run on my machine (it started nice during the beta and then got worse with every update).